 There does not seem to be a lot of Hollies around on vinyl.
 However, there is enough to get a good selection into your collection.
 A good one to start with is this Greatest Hits album, put out by Epic in 1973.
 It's a good collection of the discs that were a hit in the U.S. between '65 and '72, so it will give you some great listening.
 Included is "Carrie Anne" "Bus Stop" "Long Cool Woman" (a must) and of course "He Ain't Heavy" .

-Ready to be confused?
-"Butterfly" was recorded at Abby Road Studios in late 1967, and released in November that year.
+This album was recorded at Abby Road Studios in late 1967, and released in November that year as "Butterfly".
 The 7th Hollies studio album, their second for 1976, and the last to feature Graham Nash.
 None of the tracks were released as singles and all tracks were written by Clarke-Nash-Hicks, with Nash doing most of the vocals.

-The U.S. version featured a different cover, and was re-named "Dear Eloise/King Midas in reverse.
+The U.S. version of Butterfly, the album featured a different cover, and was re-named .
 It came out on Epic records in November '67.